dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**If you go to a donkey's house, don't talk about ears.**
+**It's better to light a candle than curse the darkness.**

-Jamaican Proverb
+Chinese Proverb